Documentation of Audiology Services

 Justification for reasonable and necessary care and medical necessity can be achieved by addressing the following criteria:

-• Specific: Services are targeted to particular goals.
+• Specific services are targeted to particular goals.

-• Initial evaluation and date.
+• initial evaluation report and date

-• Individualized plan of care and date established.
+• individualized plan of care and date established

 Skilled Services